 How can you successfully negotiate with Opendoor?

-Whether you're buying or selling a home, there's no written rule anywhere that you can't negotiate an offer.
-The key is to be prepared with data that can back up any disputes in pricing and show why you feel an offer is too low (for sellers) or too high (for buyers).
+Whether you're buying or selling a home, the key is to be prepared with data that can back up any disputes in pricing and show why you feel an offer is too low (for sellers) or too high (for buyers).

-There are a few things you should put in your your negotiation toolbox:
+There are a few things you should put in your negotiation toolbox:

 It's a good idea to save sales receipts for upgrades and renovations so you can prove how much you spent.
 Upgrades can vary in price depending on the area, so sales receipts can help to put these costs into perspective.